-One of the best HID Kits for Mercedes-Benz that has great reviews from MB owners is the MTEC HID Conversion Kit on eBay.
+One of the best HID Kits for Mercedes-Benz that has great reviews from MB owners is the MTEC HID Conversion Kit (eBay link) on eBay.
 The kit is easy to install, has authentic ballast and bulb and works great on MB cars.
 The downside of this kit is that it’s more expensive than most HID kits you find online.

 You can choose any color that you like for the HID bulbs.
 We would recommend either a 5000k which is white or 6000k, which is slightly blue.
 If you go higher than that, the light turns blue at 8000k, and at 12000k, the light output is more of a purple color.
 The problem with the blue and purple light is that the visibility is reduced at that light spectrum.
 The choice is yours.

 Instructions on how to upgrade Mercedes-Benz light to HID Xenon

 The following instructions are from installing HID lights on a W204 but these instructions are very similar to other Mercedes-Benz cars that don’t come with HID headlights.
 That’s because Mercedes-Benz used H7 halogen light bulb and the mounting of the bulb is similar in other models such as E-Class, CLK-Class, ML-Class, CLS-Class, C-Class, SL-Class etc.

 Note that other than a HID Conversion Kit you may also need electrical tape, a flat screwdriver, and a razor blade.

 - Installing the ballast inside the headlight can cause damage to the headlight assembly.
 Only install your HID this way if you know your ballast doesn’t produce too much light.
 Keep the ballast outside for a safe installation.
 Watch the video below to install the ballast outside the headlight assembly.